sgoudham/update-git-submodules/README.md

 </h1>

 This GitHub Action updates one or more git submodules in a repository to the latest commit or tag.
-The primary use case for this action is to be used across [Catppuccin](https://github.com/catppuccin), allowing repositories to update their submodules to the latest git tag instead of the latest commit.
+The primary motivation behind creating this action was for it be used across [Catppuccin](https://github.com/catppuccin), allowing repositories to update their submodules to the latest git tag instead of the latest commit.

 > [!NOTE]
 > This action assumes that all git submodules are located in a separate GitHub